YoeDistro/yoe-distro/docs/superproject-management.md

 (Note, I don't claim Yoe meets this lofty goal, but this is the vision.)

-It seems git submodules are still a better fit for the use case Yoe was designed for, however this is not set in stone, but simply where we are at this point.
-It is acknowledged that repo may make some things easier for OE/Layer core developers where who are often modifying and updating layers.
-So, if repo works great for you, by all means keep using it.
-That is the beauty of OE layers -- you can put then together using whatever tools works best for you.
+Yoe is moving toward [KAS](kas.md) as the recommended way to manage builds.
+KAS combines layer management and build configuration into a single YAML file, eliminating much of the complexity discussed above.
+Git submodules remain supported for existing projects, but new projects are encouraged to use KAS.

+That said, the beauty of OE layers is that you can put them together using whatever tools work best for you.
 Yoe is just an attempt at keeping things as simple as possible for product developers.